-Due to approval delays the water main improvements for Rt-9 south of Clove Rd. was moved to the spring and summer of 2014 when the Village will be replacing the 10ö cast iron water main from Clove Rd south to the Putnam Co. line; this 100-year-old section of main has been a source for multiple water main breaks in the past; with this replacement the number of dirty water issues should be greatly reduced as will water loss volumes.
-The village has awarded the bid for this work and work is expected to start as soon as the spring weather arrives.
-A new 2 MG storage tank is continuing through the design and planning phase, this improvement will occur once the new main has been installed on Rt-9 south of the water supply.
+The water main improvements for Rt-9 south of Clove Rd. were completed during the summer of 2015.
+The Village replaced the 10ö cast iron water main from Clove Rd south to the Putnam Co. line; this 100-year-old section of main has been a source for multiple water main breaks in the past; with this replacement the number of dirty water issues has been greatly reduced as will water loss volumes.
+A new 2 million gallon storage tank is continuing through the design and planning phase, this improvement will occur once the new main has been installed on Rt-9 south of the water supply.
 Once again the Village has performed its semiannual flushing during day light hours reducing over time costs and providing for a more efficient system wide flushing.
-Dirty water issues during 2014 were very minor and related to localized water main repairs.
+Dirty water issues during 2015 were very minor and related to localized water main repairs.